 When you hear about visiting India, the only thing that comes first in your mind is “Taj Mahal”.
 But to be frank, India is not only about “Taj Mahal” but a lot more.
 India is a photographer’s hub.
 You might be thinking about how I am so sure about it.
 Even I was like you and thought the same thing until I had an India Tour.
-So to make you believe, let me tell you my story of visiting India.
+So to make you believe, let me tell you my story of Travel To India.

 Welcome To India!!